ARTICLES

 Garden Plants

-You're probably thinking "what in the world is a kumquat tree and how have I never heard of it?"
+Containing a great dose of Vitamin C, plus a rich, tangy citrus flavor, fruits from the kumquat tree will rapidly become one of your favorites.
+You're probably thinking, "What in the world is a kumquat tree, and how have I never heard of it?"
 This will be a dose of fresh kumquat news on how you can grow, care for, and even eat this magnificent fruit!

 Though the citrus fruit resembles an orange color and round shape, it’s actually quite small — about the size of an olive.
 Depending on the variety, they can appear as early as November and as late as April, but they're at their best in December and January.
 Want to know more?
 We've got you covered.